alphaaBeta/IS4Test/Readme.md

 	* IS.Ip - IP under which the server will be listening for connections.
 If you're hosting both client and server on local machine, use `localhost`

 	* IS.Port - Port under which the server will be listening for connections.
 Usually `5001`.

+Implementing the client in your app is simple.
+All you need to do is to save discovery data somewhere (as taken from Client's Program.cs):
+`
+	var disco = await DiscoveryClient.GetAsync($"http://{Config.ISAddress}:{Config.ISPort}");
+	if (disco.IsError)
+	{
+	Console.WriteLine(disco.Error);
+	}
+`
+and then use them by requesting a token:
+`
+	var tokenClient = new TokenClient(disco.TokenEndpoint, Config.ClientId, Config.ClientSecret);
+	var tokenResponse = await tokenClient.RequestResourceOwnerPasswordAsync(username, password, Config.ApiId);
+`

+Then you can check the tokenResponse if the authentication was successful